etrusci-org/quotes/markdown/quotes.md

 ## Naguib Mahfouz

 - Home is not where you were born; home is where all your attempts to escape cease.

+## Naval Ravikant

+- If you want to make the wrong decision, ask everyone.

 ## Niccolo Machiavelli